Diseases & Conditions

 Observation.
 In some cases of unicameral bone cyst, treatment consists of careful observation over time.
 The doctor may want to take regular X-rays to keep track of any changes in the cyst.

 Activity Modification.
-If your child is not very active in sports or other high-risk activities, the risk for fracture will be less.
-The doctor may combine observation with maintaining a specific level of activity until your child is full-grown and the cyst resolves.
+If your child is not very active in sports or other high-risk activities, the risk of fracture will be lower.
+The doctor may combine observation with maintaining a specific level of activity until your child is fully-grown and the cyst goes away.

 Surgical Treatment